TRSasasusu/TranslationForTheOutsider/README.md

 The sample is here: [English Slate](fig/screenshot_slate_english.png) -> [Japanese Slate](fig/screenshot_slate_japanese.png) (this is a SPOILER, so I don't display these images directly ;;) )

-Now, JA, pt-BR, zh-CN and RU are available;
+Now, JA, pt-BR, zh-CN, RU and FR are available;
 **Making other language translation is welcoming!** Please read [Other Languages](#other-languages) for details.

 ## Installation